 These two lines from revolution, they can join.

 I hope so.
 Well, they are working together in some aspects now, but they need to work together more closely and everybody needs to have that same vision, and you know I go back to Dr. John again, that was the vision that brought people out into the square in Khartoum and thrilled people, so most people want to see everybody free.
-They don’t want to see some people marginalized and some people free, so I would say that’s it.
+They do not want to see some people marginalized and some people free, so I would say that is it.

-Go ahead Bishop and then we’ll take the next question.
+Go ahead Bishop and then we will take the next question.

 Rt.
 Reverend Andudu Adam Elnail: